0djentd/emtk/README.md

 and modifiers of an object.
 It has editing modes for all editable properties of all Blender modifiers.

-There is a few operators that invoke UI popups.
+There is a few operators that invoke UI popups with similar or extended functionality as well.

+BMTools uses EMTK, modal_input and class_var_editor_ui as python modules.